Gertrude Bugler: Biography

 Gertrude Bugler was born in 1897 in Dorchester, Dorset (the hometown of Thomas Hardy).
-Gertrude was the daughter of Augusta, a local milkmaid who had attracted the attention of the young Thomas Hardy, who was not yet a writer.
-Hardy was too shy to approach Augusta but had used her as the model for the heroine in his novel Tess of the d'Urbervilles in 1890.
+Gertrude was the daughter of Augusta, a hotelier and confectioner.
+When previously working as a milkmaid, Augusta had attracted the attention of the young Thomas Hardy, before he became a writer.
+Hardy was too shy to approach Augusta, but in 1890 he had used her as the model for the heroine in his novel Tess of the d'Urbervilles.
 Hardy then moved to London to pursue his successful writing career and did not see her again until he returned to Dorchester in 1913.
-Hardy, then age 72, had returned to his old home to work on dramatizations of his novels.

-By this time, Augusta had been married and was running a hotel where Hardy set up house and used as a headquarters for his theatrical troupe called The Hardy Players, made up of local amateur actors.
-Augusta's daughter, Gertrude Bugler, then 16, was an aspiring actress who joined the troupe.
-Hardy was quickly smitten with the beautiful young girl who reportedly bore a strong resemblance to her mother, and he cast her in a role in The Woodlanders.
-The play was staged locally but drama critics who came from London to preview the play gave Bugler glowing reviews for her angelic beauty and her naturalistic style of acting.
-Returning in 1921, Hardy cast her in a lead role in Return of the Native to more rave reviews.
-In 1924, he adapted Tess of the d'Urbervilles and again cast Bugler with similar rave results.
-Hardy made plans to take the play to London with Bugler as the lead role.
+Hardy, then aged 72, had returned to his old home to work on dramatisations of his novels.
+By this time, Augusta had been married and was running a hotel where Hardy set up house and used it as a headquarters for his theatrical troupe called The Hardy Players, made up of local amateur actors.